machinewulf/useful-commands/useful_commands.md

 history
 ```

--   Shows you your last 500 entries in the command line, this will open
-    in the command line (as opposed to a file)
+-   Shows you your last 500 entries in the command line.
+This will open in the command line (as opposed to a file)

 ``` bash
 history | grep "[text]"
 ```

--   Shows you your last 500 entries in the command line containing
+-   Shows you your last 500 entries in the command line, containing
     \[text\], this will open in the command line (as opposed to a file)

 <br>